inworld-ai/inworld-unreal-sdk/README.md

 #### Build the NDK
 To build the NDK, utilize the script at InworldAI/Source/ThirdParty/Inworld/dev-tools.
 The arguments to the python script are as follows:

 -c Clean the Build and Copy from NDK folders

 -b -p 'platform' Build the NDK for 'platform' [Win64, iOS, Mac, Android]

-	-c Copy the NDK to the Unreal Module folder
+-x Copy the NDK to the Unreal Module folder

 Example: ```python ndk-util.py -c -b -p Win64 -x```